 Momentum Marketing breaks down the progression of an online business into 5 key stages: The Grind, The Hustle, The Engine, The Traffic and The Profit.

 Best of all, each stage has it's own set of metrics that help you determine which stage you're in, what tasks you should be focusing on, what tasks you should NOT be focusing on, what emotions you can expect in each stage and a set of benchmarks to hit before you move onto the next stage.

 (Want to get the entire roadmap broken down for you, stage by stage?
-Hit this and grab your free spot at our upcoming Momentum Marketing Masterclass!)
+Hit this and apply to join Screw U where we break it alllllll down for you!)

 Basically, the entire goal of this roadmap is to eliminate your entrepreneurial overwhelm, keep you focused and moving towards your ultimate goal.